2.142.2 Service Catalog Management Process and Procedures

 Term Definition

-Critical Success Factor (CSF) Something that must happen if an IT service, process, plan, project or other activity is to succeed.
-Key Performance Indicators (KPIs) are used to measure the achievement of each CSF.
+Critical Success Factor (CSF) Something required if an IT service, process, plan, project, or other activity is to succeed.
+Key Performance Indicators (KPIs) used to measure the achievement of each CSF.

 Fit for Purpose The ability to meet an agreed level of utility.
-Fit for purpose is also used informally to describe a process, configuration item, IT service etc. that can meet its objectives or service levels.
-Being fit for purpose requires suitable design, implementation, control and maintenance.
+Fit for purpose used informally to describe a process, configuration item, IT service etc. that can meet its objectives or service levels.
+Fit for purpose requires suitable design, implementation, control, and maintenance.

 Fit for Use The ability to meet an agreed level of warranty.
-Being fit for use requires suitable design, implementation, control and maintenance.
+Fit for use requires suitable design, implementation, control, and maintenance.

-IT Service Management The implementation and management of Quality IT Services that meet the needs of the Business.
-IT Service Management is performed by IT Service Providers through an appropriate mix of people, Process and Information Technology.
+IT Service Management The implementation and management of Quality IT Services meeting the needs of the Business.
+IT Service Management performed by IT Service Providers through an appropriate mix of people, Process, and Information Technology.

-IT Service Provider A Service Provider that provides IT Services to Internal Customers or External Customers.
+IT Service Provider A Service Provider who provides IT Services to Internal Customers or External Customers.

 Operational Level Agreement An agreement between an IT service provider and another part of the same organization.
-It supports the IT service provider’s delivery of IT services to Customers and defines the goods or services to be provided and the responsibilities of both parties.
+It supports the IT service provider’s delivery of IT services to Customers and defines the goods or services provided and responsibilities of both parties.

 Responsible, Accountable, Consulted, and Informed The Responsible, Accountable, Consulted, and Informed (RACI) model is based on the principle that people act in one of four ways when executing a task.
 It accounts for the fact that more than one role may be active in performing a specific task while clearly defining specific responsibilities for that role.
 While many roles may be involved in a task only one is Accountable for the results.